 To test video quality we flew all of our testing models along similar paths at similar times of the day to ensure that lighting conditions remained fairly consistent.
 We made sure these flight paths included both long, smooth panning shots and some tight twist and turns.
 We then closely evaluated the resulting footage for a number of factors: how stable the camera remained through all the maneuvers, the resolution and color quality of the images, and if the propellers ever impeded on the camera's view.
 We also paid attention to things like whether pointing the camera at the sun affected color saturation.
 We made all of these comparisons side by side on large, high definition monitors that allowed us to open multiple videos in the same viewing environment.

-We evaluated flight performance simply by flying.
-We took each model on long out and back routes, put them through the twisting and turning of following mountain bikers and frolicking dogs, and made sure they could stay steady when hovering close to the ground.
+We evaluated flight performance flying each drone extensively.
+We took each one on long out and back routes, put them through the twisting and turning of following mountain bikers and frolicking dogs, and made sure they could stay steady when hovering close to the ground.
 This gave us a clear idea of the responsiveness of each model.
-We paid particular attention to how stable each model was during takeoff and landing, as these are some of the most accident prone points in every flight.
+We paid particular attention to how stable each model was during takeoff and landing, as these are some of the most accident-prone points in every flight.
 We also specifically tested each model's specific autonomous flight features.
 Since most of these features are designed to make capturing certain types of footage easier, we evaluated these features both in how smooth the flight appeared when we used them, and how good the resulting footage looked.
 For example, orbit point of interest features are meant to yield a nice circular panning shot centered around a particular point.
 We scored these features based on how reliably and steadily the flight pattern was executed, and how smooth and focused the resulting footage looked.
-Likewise, cable cam features are meant to fly a predictable, straight line between two points while still allowing the pilot to move the camera around.
-We scored these features based on how reliably each model flew that straight line, and how well the footage from these flights looked.
-We made sure to closely evaluate the dependability of each model's automatic return to home function, though we would not recommend using such a feature unless it is a last resort (ie. you've lost sight of or contact with the drone).
+We also made sure to evaluate the dependability of each model's automatic return to home function, though we would not recommend using such a feature unless it is a last resort (ie. you've lost sight of or contact with the drone).

 Ease of Use

-We tested the quality of each video downlink by completing a 3000 foot flight with each of the models we tested (an exception as made for the Yuneec and the Parrot, which have much smaller ranges).
+We tested the quality of each video downlink by completing a 3000-foot flight with each of the models we tested (an exception was made for models with shorter ranges).
 This distance pushed the range of the drones towards the outer edge of what can be considered reasonable and safe flight.
-Throughout these flights we closely inspected the video downlinks, noting how clear each one was, if there were any decreases in quality during the flight, and if there were any glitches or loss of picture.
-We also noted if any on screen menus obscured any part of the video downlink, and how easy it was to view the downlink while using the controls normally.
+Throughout these flights we closely inspected the video downlinks, noting how clear each one was, if there were any decreases in quality during the flight and if there were any glitches or loss of picture.